containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-10-what-is-dom-in-javascript-document-object-model/index.md

 author: muhammadmustafa
 summary: 'What is DOM in JavaScript?
 This guide will demonstrate the Document Object Model, properties of DOM, levels of DOM, and how to access DOM elements.'
 url: /what-is-dom-in-javascript-document-object-model/
-tags: ["what is dom", "what is document object model", " dom levels", "HTML DOM tree", "dom properties"]
+tags: ["what is DOM", "what is document object model", " DOM levels", "HTML DOM tree", "DOM properties"]

 categories: ['Programming']